In “The (Uncomfortable) Truth About Disability” we explain:

 Causes of suicidal feelings

-Of the 17 common causes of suicidal feelings listed by Mind charity, ten of them can have a direct relevance to our clients in crisis and the potential for accumulation increases their risk level considerably:
+Of the 17 most common causes of suicidal feelings listed by Mind, ten can have a direct relevance to our clients in crisis and the potential for accumulation increases their risk level considerably:

 - mental health problems